RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 This will make the management of the request and recording information easier.
 The record set lets you easily view the records that have been requested in the destructive sampling request.
 You can add samples to it, and remove items from it, as the scope of the request is refined.

-First, check whether a Collection Object and Preparation already exists for the each of the requested specimens.
+- First, check whether a Collection Object and Preparation already exists for the each of the requested specimens.

-If a specimen has not yet been databased, this should be done at this stage.
+- If a specimen has not yet been databased, this should be done at this stage.

-Once all requested specimens have been databased, the barcodes can be entered into a Query in Specify.
+Once all requested specimens have been databased to at least partial level, the barcodes can be entered into a Query in Specify.

 _Note: This can be done manually, or using a barcode scanner if you have the specimens to hand._